 In the busy world that we live in, it is easy to overlook our health until something goes wrong.
-However, being proactive about health can prevent many potential issues, and a key part of this is knowing your numbers!
+However, being proactive about health can prevent many potential issues, and a key part of this is to know your numbers!

 Know Your Numbers: why it is important